 - Corporate Vice President of Critical Care

-To solicit feedback, evaluate our EHM performance and ensure we are on target to achieve our goals, the Executive Director of the Foundation and the Global Corporate Giving team receives robust impact reporting from our partner non-profit organizations at the end of every year.
-The Global Corporate Giving team also conducts rigorous reviews, analysis and audits of at least 10 percent of our EHM partners’ impact on an annual basis.
+To solicit feedback, we evaluate our EHM performance and ensure we are on target to achieve our goals, the Executive Director of the Foundation and the Global Corporate Giving team receives robust impact reporting from our partner non-profit organizations at the end of every year.

-The Executive Director of the Foundation is responsible for the implementation of the philanthropic strategy.
-The Executive Director oversees both the Global Corporate Giving team, who is accountable for target achievement, and the Administrative Steering Committee, who help execute the philanthropic strategy by partnering with and supporting charitable organizations across the world.
+The Executive Director of the Foundation is responsible for leading the implementation of the philanthropic strategy.
+The Executive Director oversees both the Global Corporate Giving team, which is accountable for target achievement, and the Administrative Steering Committee (ASC), which help execute the philanthropic strategy by partnering with and supporting charitable organizations across the world.

-The Administrative Steering Committee and the Strengthen Our Community Committees, composed of employees from different teams and regions across the globe, work with the Global Corporate Giving team to encourage employees to engage with our global non-profit partners.
-All employees are responsible for maintaining our culture of volunteerism and giving.
-With support and leadership from Strengthen Our Communities committees, and the Global Corporate Giving team, employees volunteer with community organizations, donate dollars or skills to a charity and encourage organizations to apply to the annual grant cycle of the ELF.
+The ASC and the Strengthen Our Community Committees, composed of employees from different teams and regions across the globe, work with the Global Corporate Giving team to encourage employees to engage with our global non-profit partners.
+All employees are responsible for maintaining our culture of charitable activity and giving.
+With support and leadership from Strengthen Our Communities committees, and the Global Corporate Giving team, employees engage in charitable activities with community organizations, donate cash and/or skills to a charity and encourage organizations to apply to the annual grant cycle of the ELF.

-At select annual regional employee events, the Chairman, Foundation Executive Director and the Global Corporate Giving team recognize outstanding Edwards employee volunteers.
-They are granted a ‘gift for giving’ — donating $1,000 to the charity of their choice.
+At select annual regional employee events, the Chairman, Foundation, Executive Director and the Global Corporate Giving team recognize outstanding Edwards employee volunteers.
+They are granted a ‘gift for giving’ — offering the opportunity to donate $1,000 from the Foundation to the charity of their choice.

 Transparency is key to our Foundation — we disclose extensive philanthropy data on our website.
 The Foundation communicates our progress through our annual Sustainability Reports as well as our Philanthropy Reports.
-Both are posted on our website and placed in lobbies and gathering locations throughout Edwards’ buildings.
-We also provide the reports to each Foundation partner and new Edwards U.S. employees during orientation.
+Both are posted on our website and the Philanthropy Report is placed in lobbies and gathering locations throughout Edwards’ buildings.
+We also provide the Annual Report to Shareholders and Philanthropy Report to each Foundation partner and new Edwards U.S. employees during orientation.
 All new employee orientations include information on the Foundation, the Strengthen Our Community volunteer programs and how to get involved.

 The Global Corporate Giving team, the Administrative Steering Committee and the Board of Directors of the Foundation communicate Edwards’ philanthropic strategy and commitment with employees through regular All Employee Meetings, external conferences and community events, and at annual recognition events for the Foundation’s non-profit partners.

-Additionally, the Chairman of the Board presents Foundation information during the business’ annual shareholder meeting.
-The Global Corporate Giving team also discusses our philanthropic strategy with interested stakeholders at the annual shareholder meeting.
+Additionally, the Edwards Chairman of the Board and CEO presents Foundation information during the annual shareholder meeting.

 Feedback and Engagement Mechanisms

-At Edwards, talent management encompasses the topics of employee attraction, recruitment, engagement, development, retention and diversity and inclusion.
+At Edwards, human capital management encompasses the topics of employee attraction, recruitment, engagement, development, retention and diversity and inclusion.